Shelbournator/thoughts/_posts/2026-03-14-the-architecture-of-flourishing.md

 And all of that remains true and useful.
 But it depends on a prior condition that is easy to skip.

-In the [Civilisational Stack]({% post_url 2026-01-10-the-civilisational-stack %}), I drew a distinction between two states a system can be in.
+In the[Civilisational Stack]({% post_url 2026-01-10-the-civilisational-stack %}), I drew a distinction between two states a system can be in.
 When a system is aligned — when the connection between input and output is valid and the "why" is settled — value comes from throughput: pushing more through the machine.
 When a system is misaligned — when that connection is broken or ambiguous — throughput becomes irrelevant, or worse, counterproductive.
 You scale the wrong thing faster.
 Value at that point comes from definition: re-establishing what the system is actually for before you start optimising it.

 This is not an argument against goals, effort, or optimisation.
 It is an argument about sequencing.
 Those things are exactly right, applied in the right order.
 The problem isn't goal-setting.
 It's applying goal-directed logic to a layer that hasn't been aligned yet — using throughput thinking on a system still in need of definition.